 A verification service shall verify a base PASSporT defined in RFC 8225 [Ref 10] that is signed with delegate certificate credentials as specified in RFC 8224 [Ref 9].
 In addition, the verification service shall verify that the value of the “orig”, “dest”, and “iat” claims of the base PASSporT are as specified in ATIS-1000074 [Ref 1] and ATIS-1000085 [Ref 4].

-Verification services can detect when a PASSporT is signed by delegate certificate credentials by observing that the parent to the signing certificate contains a TNAuthList.
+Verification services can detect when a PASSporT is signed by delegate certificate credentials by observing that the parent to the signing certificate contains or references a TNAuthList.
 For example, Figure 6.1 shows the certification path for two end entity certificates.
-The end entity certificate on the left is a delegate certificate because its parent contains a TNAuthList extension.
-The end entity certificate on the right is not a delegate certificate, because its parent certificate does not contain a TNAuthList extension (in this case the end entity certificate is a SHAKEN certificate, since the certificate itself contains a TNAuthList extension with a single SPC value).
+The end entity certificate on the left is a delegate certificate because its parent contains a TNAuthList extension (in this case a pass-by-value TNAuthList).
+The end entity certificate on the right is not a delegate certificate, because its parent certificate does not contain a TNAuthList extension (in this case the end entity certificate is an STI certificate, since the certificate itself contains a TNAuthList extension with a single SPC value).

-If the delegate end entity certificate referenced by the "x5u" field in the protected header of the base PASSporT contains a pass-by-reference TNAuthList as defined in clause 5.3.6, then the verification service shall retrieve the TNAuthList (if not already cached) by sending a HTTP GET request to the accessLocation URL of the Authority Information Access entry that contains an accessMethod of id-ad-stirTNList.
+If a delegate certificate referenced by the "x5u" field in the protected header of the base PASSporT contains a pass-by-reference TNAuthList as defined in clause 5.3.6, then the verification service shall retrieve the TNAuthList (if not already cached) by sending a HTTP GET request to the accessLocation URL of the Authority Information Access entry that contains an accessMethod of id-ad-stirTNList.
 The verification service shall dereference the Authority Information Access accessLocation URL only if the following conditions are met:

 The delegate end entity certificate has a valid signature and is anchored via a set of valid certificates in the certification path to an STI root certificate that is listed on the Trusted STI-CA List defined in ATIS-1000084 [Ref 17],